L-Cui/L-Cui.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am the third-year Ph.D. student from the Department of Elecetrical and Computer Engineering, New York University, under the supervision of Prof. Zhong-Ping Jiang.
 I received my Master's degree in Automation from Shanghai Jiao Tong University, Shanghai, China.
-Before that, I received my B.S. degree in Automation from Northwestern Polytechnical University, Beijing, China.
+Before that, I received my B.S. degree in Automation from Northwestern Polytechnical University, Xian, China.

 My research focuses on reinforcement learning, adaptive/approximate dynamic programming, optimal control, robotics, and intelligent transportation.